The History of Wagyu Beef In Japan and America

 Wagyu Beef cattle production has steadily increased in the United States as both chefs and consumers began to demand this tasteful delicacy.
 Having Wagyu is a must for any discerning foodie.
 Traditionally the intensely marbled beef has been enjoyed as a perfect steak.
 The fat content contains omega-3 and omega-6 inside the intramuscular fat.

-Today, through the hard work and passion of local growers Fellers Ranch, foodies can enjoy Wagyu beef MN in numerous preparations like Burgers, Brats, Roasts, Steaks, and even Beef Sticks.
-To get your hands on this superior beef visit our products page.
+Today, through the hard work and passion of local growers Fellers Ranch, foodies can enjoy Wagyu beef in numerous different cuts.
+To get your hands on this superior beef visit our product collections page below:

 Wagyu Beef Near Me

 If you want to indulge in some of the most tender and flavorful beef around, look no further than Fellers Ranch Wagyu.
 The rich red color will make your mouth water just by seeing it!
 For a full list of retail and restaurants that carry Fellers Ranch Wagyu Beef, visit our locations page.